 For example …

-I recently put together a podcast honoring a graduating senior from my alma mater’s basketball team.
+I once put together a podcast honoring a graduating senior from my alma mater’s basketball team.

 The podcast includes interviews with people who all have a unique, first-hand perspective on the player that normal fans (like myself) don’t have.
 That was the intersection between interview subject and audience.